Canning guru Cathy Barrow captures the flavors of the season, one batch at a time.

 Waterbath canning—submerging jars in boiling water to seal them—is straightforward.
 Recipes geared to waterbath canning always include foods that fall on the acidic side of the pH range or those acidified further with vinegar, which makes these recipes inherently safe.
 If the jar doesn’t seal, refrigerate and eat the contents within a month.
 If mold appears, throw it away.
 There is no evidence of botulism growing in highly acidified foods.
 So, put worry aside and join legions of home canners admiring their efforts: shelves of gleaming jars filled with the best foods summer has to offer.

-Sliced freestone peaches look lovely inside a pie.
-Fill a pie with two pints or use the filling for a peach crisp or top with buttermilk biscuits and bake up a cobbler.
-Get the recipe.
+Use freestone peaches, the later-season variety—their intact slices look lovely inside a pie.
+Fill a pie with 2 pints or use the filling for a peach crisp or top with buttermilk biscuits and bake up a cobbler.

+Seediness in raspberry jam is a topic of much discussion in canning circles.
 Without seeds, the yield is lower, the texture smooth and satiny.
+With all the seeds, the texture can be annoying and crunchy.
 Putting half the mixture through a food mill results in preserves full of flavor with just enough seeds to remember what it is you’re enjoying.
 If your preference runs to seedless jam, the food mill is your friend.
-Get the recipe.